What causes a stroke?

 Call 9-1-1 immediately if you think you are having a stroke or TIA.

-If appropriate medical care is received within the first three hours of the onset of symptoms, the impact of the stroke can be minimized.
+If appropriate medical care is received within the first four hours and 30 minutes of the onset of symptoms, the impact of the stroke can be minimized.

 Treatment for Ischemic Stroke